AdobeDocs/campaign-classic.en/help/platform/using/access-management.md

 The **[!UICONTROL Edit the access parameters...]** link lets you access the following options:

 * The **[!UICONTROL Disable account]** option lets you disable the operator's account: he will no longer access Adobe Campaign.

+  >[!NOTE]
+  >
+  >Even if his account is disabled, the operator can still receive alerts or notifications from Campaign.
+To stop sending Campaign notifications to this operator, Adobe recommends you to remove the email address from his profile.

 * The **[!UICONTROL Forbid access from the rich client]** option lets you restrict the use of Adobe Campaign to [Web access](../../platform/using/adobe-campaign-workspace.md#console-and-web-access) or through APIs: access to the Adobe Campaign client console is no longer available.
 * It's possible to link a safety zone to the operator.
 For more on this, refer to [this page](../../installation/using/configuring-campaign-server.md#defining-security-zones).
 * You can also define a trusted IP mask using the appropriate link.